 What is a Parked Domain?

-Most web users aren’t familiar with domain parking, yet it’s something that most of us have encountered.
+Most web users aren’t familiar with domain parking, yet it’s something pretty much all of us have encountered.
+Here’s domain name expert Joe Uddeme with the full details of why parked names exist – and why you might want to buy one.

 Why Would You Have a Parked Domain?